lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 * If enforcing the trust policy "NO-LEARNING", additionally enforce an overriding exception when an incoming EDHOC message includes an EAD item specifying a valid access token issued by a trusted AS.

-  That is, through a successful verification of the access token, PEER_RS is able to trust AUTH_CRED_C (if found valid), even though it did not already store AUTH_CRED_C upon receiving the EDHOC message with the EAD item.
+  That is, through a successful verification of the access token, PEER_RS is able to trust AUTH_CRED_C (if found valid), even though it was not already storing AUTH_CRED_C when receiving the EDHOC message with the EAD item.

 ### In the Lightweight Authorization using EDHOC (ELA) Procedure # {#sec-trust-models-ela}